eating247/fideligard/README.md

 An AngularJS JavaScript single-page web application using services, directives, ui-router, and modular code to create a historical stock portfolio simulator with trading data via the Yahoo Finance API.

-To fire on local server, `ruby -run -e httpd . -p 3000`
+To fire on local server, `git clone` the repository and run `ruby -run -e httpd . -p 3000`.

 ![Load](https://github.com/eating247/assignment_fideligard_spa/blob/master/1.png)